archi-j/icon-studio.github.io/publications.md

 ### **Conferences**
+* *(Accepted)* **Chung, J.**, Hong, T., Karlicek, R., Santos, H., Shelden, D., and Sparks, D. (2024) "Distributed Semantics to Support Built Environment Digital Twins" Proceedings of NSF Workshop on Sustainable Computing for Sustainability 2024
+* *(Accepted)* **Chung, J.** and Shelden, D. (2024) "A Framework of ifcJSON-based Web Platform for Monitoring Building Environment using BIM, IoT, and Semantic Web Technologies" Proceedings of the 20th International Society for Computing in Civil and Building Engineering
+* *(Accepted)* **Chung, J.**, Shahmansouri, N., Stoddart, J., Goldstein, R., and Locke, J. (2024) "Sustainability through Optimal Design of Buildings for Natural Ventilation using Updated Comfort and Occupancy Models" Proceedings of International Building Performance Simulation Association – USA and SimBuild 2024
+* *(Submitted)* **Chung, J.**, Karlicek, B., and Shelden, D. (2024) " A Framework of Occupant-Behavior Monitoring System using BIM, IoT, and BAS" Proceedings of ASCE International Conference on Computing in Civil Engineering 2024
 * **Chung, J.**, Tsamis, A., and Shelden, D. (2023) "A framework for monitoring and identifying indoor air pollutants based on BIM with IoT sensors" Proceedings of Computer-Aided Architectural Design.
 INTERCONNECTIONS: Co-computing Beyond Boundaries: 20th International Conference, CAAD Futures 2023, pp. 518-531, Delft, Netherlands, 5 Jul., [[URL]](https://doi.org/10.1007/978-3-031-37189-9_34)
 * **Chung, J.**, Jacoby-Cooper, G., Rook, K., Henrique, S., Shelden, D., Kendall, E., and McGuinness, D. (2023) "Towards an Indoor Environmental Quality Management Ontology" Proceedings of First International Workshop on Semantic Web on Constrained Things @ ESWC-23 (SWoCoT-23), pp. 16-26, Hersonissos, Greece, 28 May., [[URL]](https://hdl.handle.net/20.500.13015/6674)
 * **Chung, J.**, Lee, G. and Kim, J. (2020) “A Systematic Review of the Geographic and Chronological Distributions of 3D Concrete Printers from 1997 to 2020”, Proceedings of the 37th International Symposium on Automation and Robotics in Construction (ISARC), pp. 84-19, Kitakyushu, Japan, 27-28 Oct., [[URL]](https://doi.org/10.22260/ISARC2020/0014)